zachbe/digial-ising/README.md

 # DIMPLE: Digital Ising Machines from Programmable Logic, Easily!

 [Ising machines](https://www.nature.com/articles/s42254-022-00440-8) are very powerful tools for solving optimization problems.
 There has been a lot of exciting research into ways to build Ising machines in the past few years, with techniques ranging from probabilistic bits using novel materials to coupled ring oscillators.
 Unfortunately, nearly all of these designs require dedicated mixed-signal hardware.
 This means that it’s difficult to scale these designs down to advanced process nodes, making it hard for them to compete with conventional digital solvers.
-It also makes them much more expensive to deploy, as FPGA implementatins are impossible.
+It also makes them much more expensive to deploy, as FPGA implementations are impossible.

 This project is an attempt to create an entirely digital coupled Ising machine.
 Instead of using voltage-based coupling, this project leverages a phase-based coupling method where different oscillators control configurable delay cells in each others' oscillation path.
 Hopefully this can allow us to create an Ising machine that can be deployed on an FPGA, and ultimately manufactured in an advanced process node.